 1. Applicant Information Form, Applicant Certification and Index of Evaluation Criteria Tabs (sequentially numbered) - Pages 17-20 of this Application Packet.

 2. Development Description - Applicant must provide a detailed Development description that describes Development Activities and states the essential characteristics of the proposed Development.
+All plans/description, at a minimum, must include the following information:

+Sq. ft. must be between 1,000-2,000 of conditioned sq. ft.

+Proposed sales price of homes.
+The proposed sales prices of the homes must be obtainable by a household making at or below 120% of Area Median Income, adjusted for the household size, and the county where the property is located.
+Affordable means that the homebuyers PITI (Principal, Interest, Taxes, and Interest) payment is less than 35% of the homebuyer’s monthly gross income.

+The units will be owner-occupied for a minimum of three (3) years, which will be enforced by deed restriction.

 Documentation Requirements:

-Identify the role of the Applicant in the development (e.g. owner, developer).

-Explain the type of Activity for this Application (e.g. new construction, acquisition and rehabilitation).

-Describe the location of the Development (e.g. County, City or Town, street address if known, or general location).
+Describe the location of the Development (e.g., County, City or Town, street address if known, or general location).

 Define the number and type of units.
 This must include bedroom mix.

-Describe how the 3 year term of affordability will be implemented.
-Refer to the Periods of Affordability section of this Application Packet for further details.
+List the square footage of each home by type and address (1 bedroom, 2 bedrooms, etc.)

+List the proposed sales price of each home.

 Depict the type of construction codes or standards to be used.
 Projects must meet applicable construction and design standards established by local, state and federal government entities, as evidenced by architect certification.

 Describe all funding involved with the Development, including, but not limited to: